 Are you having fun yet?
-Well, now I'd like you to try an exercise.
-First, repeat the word, JOKE, six times (Don't read further until you do that!)
+Now I'd like you to try an exercise.
+First, repeat the word "joke" six times (Don't read further until you do that!)
 Second, what do you call the white part of an egg?
 Quickly!
-Third, did you say, yolk?
+Third, did you say, "yolk"?
 Go ahead, you can admit it.
-You know that the yolk is the yellow part, not the white part, but you were led astray by the entrenched pattern - joke, joke - and you couldn't think freely.
+You know that the yolk is the yellow part, not the white part, but you were led astray by the entrenched pattern -- joke, joke, joke -- and you couldn't think freely.

 That's what often happens when it comes to being open to new ideas.
-Humans operate 92 percent on autopilot, and only 8 percent consciously, even, sadly, those entrepreneurs among us.
-The challenge is to break from those entrenched patterns so that you don't, subconsciously (or even consciously), eliminate new options.
+Humans operate 92% on autopilot, and only 8% consciously -- even, sadly, those entrepreneurs among us.
+The challenge is to break from those entrenched patterns so that you don't -- subconsciously or consciously -- eliminate new options.
 You need to be aware that new patterns exist and that you must make an effort to embrace them.

-OK, try this exercise to get yourself going: fold your arms and note which arm is on top.
-Now re-fold them so that the other arm is on top.
+OK, try this exercise to get yourself going: Fold your arms and note which arm is on top.
+Now refold them so that the other arm is on top.
 Does the new way feel comfortable or strange?
-Ideas are analogous - new ones do seem strange.
+Ideas are analogous -- new ones do seem strange.
 The lesson is to give them a chance!